lykimq/Global-Price-Index/global_price_index/README.md

 The current implementation includes several security features:

 - **Secure Communication**:
-  + Uses HTTPS for REST API calls to exchanges
+  + Uses HTTPS for outbound REST API calls to exchanges (external communication)
-  + Uses WSS (WebSocket Secure) for real-time data streams
+  + Uses WSS (WebSocket Secure) for real-time data streams from exchanges
-  + Default TLS verification enabled in HTTP and WebSocket clients
+  + Default TLS verification enabled in HTTP and WebSocket clients for all external APIs
+  + Note: Internal web server uses HTTP by default and should be placed behind a TLS-terminating proxy for production

+- **TLS Verification Explained**:
+  + For HTTP clients: The `reqwest` client verifies TLS certificates by default, ensuring connections to exchanges are secure and properly authenticated
+  + For WebSocket clients: The `tokio_tungstenite` library with the `native-tls` feature validates server certificates during WebSocket connection establishment
+  + This prevents man-in-the-middle attacks when communicating with exchange APIs

 - **Input Validation**:
   + Validates all price data before processing (non-empty, positive values)